NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

 Tokenization.
 **************************

 For Esperanto we use the standard `Byte-pair <https://en.wikipedia.org/wiki/Byte_pair_encoding>`_ encoding algorithm with 128, 512, and 1024 vocab size.
 It is worth noting that we have a relatively small training dataset (~250 hours).
-Usually it is not enough data to train the best ARS model with a big vocab size (512 or 1024 BPE tokens).
-Smaller vocab size should be better in our case.
+Usually, it is not enough data to train the best ARS model with a big vocab size (512 or 1024 BPE tokens).
+A smaller vocab size should be better in our case.
 We will check this statement further.

 .. code-block:: bash